-Coagulation issues , organ health, and electrolyte issues can be detected ahead of time by a simple blood test.
+Coagulation issues, organ health, and electrolyte issues can be detected ahead of time by a simple blood test.

-Four: What Procedure is Your Dog in Need Of?
+Four: What Procedure is Your Dog Getting?

 Next, it is important to weigh the pros of the surgery required against the cons of the anesthesia.

-However, if your pet is only having a minor procedure and the risk for complications due to anesthesia are high, then it might be worth considering other options such as local and regional blocks that can help to minimize any risks related to general anesthesia.
+However, if your pet is only having a minor procedure and the risk for complications due to anesthesia is high, then it might be worth considering other options such as local and regional blocks that can help to minimize any risks related to general anesthesia.

-Typically, with a quality veterinarian who performs ethical veterinary medicine, they will not suggest performing general anesthesia for elective procedures that are not required or that will not better the life of your dog/alleviate pain or otherwise improve the quality of their life.
+Typically, a quality veterinarian who performs ethical veterinary medicine, will not suggest performing general anesthesia for elective procedures that are not required or that will not better the life of your dog/alleviate pain or otherwise improve the quality of their life.

 Five: Know What Anesthesia Your Dog Will Be Given